neo954/sichuan-cookbook/README.md

 A couple of Chinese character glyphs in Unicode CJK Extension E, Extension G do not exist in either Fandol-Kai or TW-Kai.
 An OpenType font, Patch-Kai is created to fill in the gap.
-Only a handful of glyphs is in it.
+Only a handful of glyphs are in it.

 Copy the font file to the local font directory.
 ```